ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 Most users of OCaml do not call the compiler directly.
 They use one of the [build systems](/learn/tutorials/compiling_ocaml_projects) to manage compilation for them.

+## Where next?

+This quick tour should have given you a little taste of OCaml and why you might like to explore it further.
+Elsewhere on [ocaml.org](/index.html) there are pointers to [books on OCaml](/learn/books.html) and [other tutorials](learn/tutorials/index.html).